Skip to content

 Bot Insights

 Bot Insights is available in Hydrolix for AWS.
-It works with existing bot management and enforcement tools such as AWS WAF and PerimeterX / Human Bot Defender.
-These tools perform detection and blocking, while Bot Insights answers three core questions:
+It works with existing bot management tools that perform detection and blocking, answering three core questions:

 • What changed in bot traffic